 A Transient Childhood

 Shanti then moved to Sacramento, where he spent his free time on the courts playing basketball.
-However, the neighborhood he lived in wasn’t the safest — after a kid was jumped by a hammer and a shootout left bullet holes in the wall of his apartment, he moved again to Washington state and then Texas.
+However, the neighborhood he lived in wasn’t the safest — after a kid was jumped by a hammer and a shootout left bullet holes in the wall of his apartment (which later inspired a poem), he moved again to Washington state and then Texas.
 His parents got back together for a few years before splitting up again, and Shanti fondly remembers playing the video game “Street Fighter” with his dad and brother.
 He lived on the Fort Sam military base in Houston and attended military school from eighth grade to tenth grade.
 Because he was constantly moving, Shanti hadn’t had an easy time making friends and forming connections.
-So living on base was refreshing in a sense, because everyone there knew what it was like to move all the time.
+So living on base was refreshing, because everyone there knew what it was like to move all the time.

 Shanti ended up transferring to a different school his sophomore year of high school, where he struggled to find motivation and fell into a depressed monotony.
 “There were a lot of days where I would just kind of lie in the dark and be like, ‘What am I doing?’”
 Shanti said.
 However, with encouragement from one of his teachers, he started doing creative writing and ended up working on the school’s literary magazine.
 Writing and working for the magazine became genuine passions of Shanti’s, which helped motivate him academically through the end of high school despite his turbulent personal life.

 When applying to colleges, Shanti had no idea what he was looking for.
 Serendipitously, he ended up applying to Amherst on a whim the day before the deadline, without having seen the campus and only knowing that it was a prestigious liberal arts college.
 When he got accepted, there wasn’t anything attaching him to Texas, and Amherst just seemed like the best option financially and academically.
 Though he hadn’t initially known much about the college, he was happy to turn over a new leaf.